 For example, here’s how Trello does it.
 The copy is fairly concise and is customer-focused, without pushy stuff.

 Whether you’re going to use professional copywriters or do some writing in-house, keep in mind that you’re not selling your product/service, but a better life for your customers.
 To make sure that search engines can understand the text on a landing page for PPC, include research-backed keywords in a natural way.

 If you need to translate your landing pages, make sure to research the keywords in the target languages.
 The volume of a keyword in one language can significantly differ from another.
 There are multiple services online, like Pick Writers that can help you with localizing your landing pages.

 Trust Factors: Customers Reviews and Guarantees

-Indeed, it’s a smart move that can increase the credibility of the offer as well as make the visitors more confident in taking the offer.
+Indeed, it’s a smart move that can increase the credibility of the offer and make the visitors more confident in taking it.

-For example, you can add customer reviews in two ways: the first would be the logo of a real customer (this works especially well for B2B businesses), and the second is by displaying a textual review.
+For example, you can add customer reviews in two ways: the first would be the logo of an actual customer (this works especially well for B2B businesses), and the second is by displaying a textual review.

-Screenscape, a digital signage platform, uses both on its landing pages.
-The below image shows the logos of the company’s clients, which is a strong trust factor.
+Screenscape and Pickcel, a digital signage platform, use both on their landing pages.
+The below image shows the logos of the company’s clients, which is a vital trust factor.

 A little bit below on the same landing page, ScreenScape share mode detailed customer testimonials to provide that additional motivation to convert.
 They also come with a link to the independent review websites where the customers have left these reviews.
 Nice.